Languages of Moldova

 Romanian is the official language of the Republic of Moldova.
 The 1991 Declaration of Independence named the official language Romanian, and the Constitution of Moldova as originally adopted in 1994 named the state language of the country Moldovan.
 In December 2013, a decision of the Constitutional Court of Moldova ruled that the Declaration of Independence took precedence over the Constitution and the state language should be called Romanian.
 In 2023, the Moldovan parliament passed a law officially adopting the designation "Romanian" in all legal instruments, implementing the 2013 court decision.

-Scholars agree that Moldovan and Romanian are similar languages, with the glottonym "Moldovan" used in certain political contexts.
+Scholars agree that Moldovan and Romanian are the same language, with the glottonym "Moldovan" used in certain political contexts.
 It has been the sole official language since the adoption of the Law on State Language of the Moldavian SSR in 1989.
 This law mandates the use of Moldovan in all the political, economic, cultural and social spheres, as well as asserting the existence of a "linguistic Moldo-Romanian identity".
 It is also used in schools, mass media, education and in the colloquial speech and writing.
 Outside the political arena the language is most often called "Romanian".
 In the breakaway territory of Transnistria, it is co-official with Ukrainian and Russian.

 In the 2014 census, out of the 2,804,801 people living in Moldova, 24% (652,394) stated Romanian as their most common language, whereas 56% stated Moldovan.
 While in the urban centers speakers are split evenly between the two names (with the capital Chișinău showing a strong preference for the name "Romanian", i.e. 3:2), in the countryside hardly a quarter of Romanian/Moldovan speakers indicated Romanian as their native language.